What Is Effexor?

 - Blurred vision

-- Abnormal dreams
+- Strange dreams

-- Appetite and weight fluctuation
+- Appetite and weight change

 - Decreased libido, sex drive, and difficulty achieving orgasm

-Severe Effexor side effects can include:
+Severe side effects caused by Effexor may include:

 - Trouble breathing or tightness in the chest